purva-hub/MyLittle/README.md

 # MyLittle
-This is a pratice app pilll
+This is a pratice app pilll u are